landonb/dubs_edit_juice/README.rst

 About This Plugin
 -----------------

-This file maps a bunch of editing-related features to key combinations to help delete text, select text, edit text, move the cursor around the buffer, and perform single-key text searches within the buffer.
+This plugin maps a bunch of editing-related features to key combinations to help delete text, select text, edit text, move the cursor around the buffer, and perform single-key text searches within the buffer.